Siccity/xNode/README.md

 ### UnityNodeEditorCore
 Thinking of developing a node-based plugin?
 Then this is for you.
 You can download it as an archive and unpack to a new unity project, or connect it as git submodule.

-UNEC is ideal as a base for custom state machines, dialogue systems, decision makers etc.
+With a minimal footprint, UNEC is ideal as a base for custom state machines, dialogue systems, decision makers etc.

 ![editor](https://user-images.githubusercontent.com/6402525/31379481-a9c15950-adae-11e7-91c4-387dd020261e.png)